From the factory to the home — examining where Americans spend their time

 Beyond the street of New York, Bellows grapples with the horrors of the First World War

-Rockwell's Rosie captured the power felt by the unprecedented number of women in the workforce during World War II.
+Rockwell's painting of Rosie the Riveter captured the power felt by the unprecedented number of women in the workforce during World War II.
+But how accurately did it depict the experiences of the diverse women who contributed to the war effort?

 Representing women who entered the workforce during WWII, Rosie is strong, determined, and eating a ham sandwich.